thefinancials/Wallet/README.md

 **Milestones ahead**

-Work has started on our app for businesses codenamed BalanceIT.
+Work has started on our app for businesses codenamed ASA Books.
 > Names are invited from the developer community!

 More details shortly